 In our April tax newsletter, we discussed how China has increased VAT rebates six times since the second half of 2008.
-Our Firm has received some enquiries about the basis for calculation of VAT rebates.
-For completeness, we set out in this tax guide the salient points of general principle of VAT in China and the basis for calculating VAT rebates.
+Our Firm has received some enquiries about the basis for the calculation of VAT rebates.
+For completeness, we set out in this tax guide the salient points of the general principle of VAT in China and the basis for calculating VAT rebates.

 VAT is levied on all units and individuals engaged in the sale of goods, the provision of processing, repairs and replacement services within China, or the importation of goods into the territory of China.

 There are two types of tax payers for VAT purpose: general taxpayers and small-scale taxpayers.